ALTIBASE/Documents/Manuals/Altibase_trunk/eng/GeneralReference_2_Eng.md

 ##### Description

 This property specifies the interval, in seconds, at which to check the HeartBeat thread<sup>12</sup>.
 The HeartBeat thread checks the host for a fault every 6 seconds (the default value).
-This property can be changed using the ALTER SYSTEM statement while Altibase is running
+This property can be changed using the ALTER SYSTEM statement while Altibase is running.

 [<sup>12</sup>] HeartBeat thread